KentStateWeb/rwd/_assignments/templates.md

 1. Make sure your three templates are placed in the "templates" folder
 2. On your root index.html file, which is the Project Hub, add an H2 with Date: Templates.
 3. Add a link to your three templates under the Templates section.
 Name each link with the title of the template, for example "Product Page Template".
-4. After you've commited and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link your three templates via Blackboard Learn.
+4. After you've committed and synced your changes via GitHub Desktop, you can submit both the timeline hyperlink and the link your three templates via Blackboard Learn.
 Note: Don't link to the local version on your computer.
 You need to access the live version on the web with the GitHub.io URL.

 ## Rubric